OOPS: Automated generation of REST API specification via LLMs: Approach

 As the last step in the endpoint method extraction workflow, OOPS integrates path fragments from different files based on the API dependency graph to obtain complete request paths and HTTP methods, thereby generating the endpoint method list (\ding{205}).
-As shown in lines 40-51 of Algorithm \ref{algorithm-1}, OOPS traverses API entries with Tag LOCAL.
+As shown in lines 40--51 of Algorithm~\ref{algorithm-1}, OOPS traverses API entries with Tag LOCAL.
 For each entry, OOPS constructs a subgraph of the API dependency graph based on its node and all descendant nodes, and inputs each node to the \textbf{endpoint method extractor} in topological order to obtain the merged complete request path and a list of HTTP methods.
 Each combination of the request path and an HTTP method in the list constitutes an endpoint method.
-For example, in Figure \ref{fig-3-2}, the descendant nodes of File 5, where Entry 6 is located, include File 3 and File 1.
+For example, in Figure~\ref{fig-3-2}, the descendant nodes of File 5, where Entry 6 is located, include File 3 and File 1.
 After topologically sorting the subgraph formed by these three nodes, the files input to the endpoint method extractor in sequence are File 5, File 3, and File 1.
 Based on these files, the endpoint method extractor can determine that the complete request path corresponding to Entry 6 is \texttt{/a/c/f}, with the HTTP method \texttt{POST}.
+The API dependency graph explicitly models cross-file routing dependencies, enabling OOPS to provide the LLM with only the files necessary to determine each endpoint method, rather than the entire repository, effectively addressing the challenge of context length limitations.